bovibc/BunnyLab/README.md

 ## Credits

-- Story
-    The story is original and created by Clissia Bozzer Bovi.
+- The story is original and created by Clissia Bozzer Bovi.

-- Assets and elements of design
-    All the design elements and assets were created and drawn by Clissia Bozzer Bovi.
+- All the design elements and assets were created and drawn by Clissia Bozzer Bovi.

-- Background Sound
-    Royalty Free Music: Bensound.com/royalty-free-music
-    License code: T0AKVPTAIVTUIOWZ
+- Royalty Free Music: Bensound.com/royalty-free-music  // License code: T0AKVPTAIVTUIOWZ